A Fish Called Wanda | 1988

-This neatly crafted black comedy, directed by Ealing Films veteran Charles Crichton (who such classics such as The Titfield Thunderbolt) is set in London, though for some scenes, the city of Oxford stands in for the capital.
+This neatly crafted dark comedy, directed by Ealing Films veteran Charles Crichton (who helmed such classics such as The Titfield Thunderbolt) is set in London, though for some scenes, the city of Oxford stands in for the capital.

 ‘Kipling Mansions’, the home of animal-loving Ken Pile (Michael Palin), and home to the titular Wanda, is Aubrey House, 7 Maida Avenue, W2, on the Grand Union Canal in the rather posh Maida Vale district of West London.
 There’s quite a bit of cinematic history around here.
 Next door, at 6 Maida Avenue, is the house in which Chicago cop John Wayne stays in his only English film, Brannigan.